 Helpful links and frequently asked questions for current Rollins chemistry students.

 If you are majoring in chemistry or biochemistry/molecular biology, it is highly recommended that you are advised by one of the chemistry faculty by the beginning of your second year at Rollins.
 Majors who are also on a pre-health track should email Dr. Habgood.
-Direct other inquiries to Dr. Bernal or Dr. Riley for additional information.
+Direct other inquiries to Dr. Bernal, Dr. Riley, or Dr. Park for additional information.

 The American Chemical Society has an excellent portal for undergraduate chemistry students to learn more about the transition from college into a career and how to find your dream job.
 Learn more.

 Research is not for everyone, but you need undergraduate research experience if you plan to earn our ACS-certified degree, Honors in the Major, or apply to Ph.D. programs.
 Research projects and lab groups are constantly evolving, so schedule an appointment with a chemistry professor to learn more about what is going on in the Rollins chemistry research labs.
+If suitable and interested in pursuing a summer research program, students should contact the professor in November of the calendar year prior to the summer to discuss prospective projects and write proposals.
 Learn More

 Rollins is fortunate to have a competitive Student-Faculty Collaborative Scholarship Program (SFCSP) that runs each summer.
 Applications to the SFCSP are made through an individual research proposal that each student and her/his faculty mentor develop as an independent study project in the spring semester.
 Check out the faculty page for information on each professor's area of expertise and contact a person with whom you may want to work.